LimitsOfML4Vuln/VPP_label_accuracy/README.md

 # VPP Label Accuracy Analysis

-We carried out a label accuracy analysis of 100 function sampled from VulnPatchPairs, that were labelled as 'vulnerable' by the Devign authors.
+We carried out a label accuracy analysis of 100 functions randomly sampled from VulnPatchPairs, that were labelled as 'vulnerable' by the Devign authors.
 The results are displayed in this repository.

 ## How to view the results